 Royal Links in Las Vegas offers golfers the chance to experience the rolling fairways and pot bunkers of British Open links golf.

-Courtesy Royal Links Golf Club
+Courtesy of Royal Links G.C.

-Royal Links in Las Vegas - 10 green
+Royal Links in Las Vegas - 10th green

-Courtesy Royal Links Golf Club
+Courtesy of Royal Links G.C.

 The 10th fairway at Royal Links in Las Vegas